ShinyTrinkets/docs/blogs/captain-log.md

 For this to become reality the way I see it, I roughly estimate it will take me alone 10+ years to implement 😅 ...
 Considering I'm already working full time, so I have like 1-3 hours spare time to work on this everyday.
 And of course, I would have to find the time to work everyday.

+I already have a private blog for the Trinkets projects suite, like I have for all the major projects I was ever part of.
+I made the first record in April 10, 2016.

+Now that the project is matured, I created this public blog to open my ideas around Trinkets suite to the general audience.

+Pheeew!
+I finally explained what's this all about!
+I want to start writing here more often, I'm writing a lot of ideas in private alredy.

 --------------------------------------------------------------------------------